London lifestyle & travels with kids and babies

 We stayed in Courchevel 1650 and chose Fahrenheit 7 Courchevel located near the cable car Ariondaz and great slopes options for families, kids, beginners and ski addicts equally.
 The hotel is newly opened (October 2017) and has no kids club or kids activities but it is fabulous and family friendly.
 The rooms are cosy and spacious, there are 2 restaurants plus a bar and a very nice and warm ski room – guess what! – with velvet sofas, a TV and all you need to gear up.
 Right by the Reception, you can find a ski shop where you can rent your gear as well.
 Fahrenheit 7 Courchevel restaurants are great and right by the base of the slopes – tasty and well sized portions, kids menu included.
 The suites have been fully renovated for 2018 – quaint, comfy and retro chic meeting mountain style!
 Perfection!

 Last but not least, do not shy away from Courchevel based on perceptions – Courchevel is not just a playground for rich and famous but it is also great place for ski for ski addicts, families and beginners at relatively reasonable prices.
 And with such glorious things to do in Courchevel, one should put Courchevel with kids or without on the bucketlist!

 For more inspiration on winter fun, head to our Best ski resorts in Europe with kids or without.
-For a dedicated article on best restaurants in Courchevel 1650, head here; for inspiration mid-April and for more fab Fahrenheit 7, head for Val Thorens in here; for more French resorts that we love for advanced skiing and cool apres skiing, check our Chamonix with baby post and Tignes with kids.
+For a dedicated article on best restaurants in Courchevel 1650, head here; for inspiration mid-April and for more fab Fahrenheit 7, head for Val Thorens in here; for more French resorts that we love for advanced skiing and cool après skiing, check our Chamonix with baby post and Tignes with kids.
 All Covid restrictions in France have been lifted on March 14th 2022 other than wearing masks on public transport and in certain public places such as clinics and hospitals.
-Therefore, if you meet the travel entry requirements there are no further restrictions on your holiday, hurray and fingers crossed it stays this way!
+Hurray to no restrictions on holiday and fingers crossed it stays this way!